For Better Content, Map Your Obsessions

 - Divide into small groups and then give each group a sheet of paper.
 Label one side brand and one side audience.
 (If your team is very small, work as individuals through step four.)

-- Using the brand side of your paper, spend 15 minutes brainstorming the things your brand finds interesting and wants to talk/write that also support its positioning.
+- Using the brand side of your paper, spend 15 minutes brainstorming the things your business finds interesting and wants to talk/write that also support its positioning.
 Record everything you think of.
 Get as granular with your ideas as you’d like.

 - At the end of both brainstorming sessions, reconvene to discuss your ideas as a large group.
 Plot all ideas on a whiteboard and begin to draw connections between the two lists.

-Assuming your brand is even somewhat in touch with your target audience, clear commonalities should reveal themselves between your lists.
+Assuming your business is even somewhat in touch with your target audience, clear commonalities should reveal themselves between your lists.
 Those commonalities are the obsessions that should undergird your soon to be new-and-improved content strategy.